ECE264-2025Fall-WL/HW16_Huffman_3/README.md

 There are no spaces or newlines in the tree files (unless a space is being stored as a piece of data).
 You can assume all the huffman tree files are valid.

 # Testing
-Four test cases have been provided to you, you can run each of them individually with the command make test#
+Six test cases have been provided to you, you can run each of them individually with the command

+  make test#

-or you can run them all at once with the command make testall
+or you can run them all at once with the command

+  make testall

 # Instructions